segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 Once you initialize an Analytics client, you can safely call any of its tracking methods from any thread.
 These events are dispatched asynchronously to the Segment servers and to any Device-mode destinations.

+> warning ""
-**Note:** You should only ever initialize _ONE_ instance of the Analytics client.
+> **Note:** You should only ever initialize _ONE_ instance of the Analytics client.
 These are expensive to create and throw away, and in most cases, you should stick to Segment's singleton implementation to make using the SDK easier.

 ### Step 3.
 Add Permissions